-Fiscal Year Map No. Project Built Area (sq. ft.)
-Net Addition to GUP Building Cap 1.
-Projects included at t he time of building p permit issuance. sults from the recalculations for buildir reflected in this table at this time. ngs and demolitions from previ ious annual reports under 3.
-The CCSC Child Car e Center also took c hildcare square footage, please see the Key to Map C-5 for more info ormation. inges in design.
-The e square footage for two projects.
-The 6 Academic Advising and Rowing Cent le 5 of the Body.
-Map C-1 illustrates the 1. locations of building projects 10,000 sq. ft. or greater.
-Proj ects smaller than 10,000 sq. ft are not shown on Map C-
+- 1. Projects included at the time of building permit issuance. - 2.
+Cumulative total includes the adjusted results from the recalculations for buildings and demolitions from previous annual reports under the 2000 GUP.
+Specific adjustments are not reflected in this table at this time. - 3.
+The CCSC Child Care Center also took childcare square footage, please see the Key to Map C-5 for more information. - 4.
+AR20 includes a couple corrections to the square footage for two projects.
+The Center for Academic Medicine was revised to remove 1,701 sf due to minor changes in design.
+The Academic Advising and Rowing Center was revised to remove 433 sf due to minor changes in design.
+These revisions are also noted in Table 5 of the Body. - Map C-1 illustrates the locations of building projects 10,000 sq. ft. or greater.
+Projects smaller than 10,000 sq. ft. are not shown on Map C-1.